 - running costs (such as consumables, travel including stays at research facilities, publication costs and minor equipment)

 The grant amount includes cover of indirect costs as a percentage of the direct costs, according to the model used by your administrating organisation.
 Grants must not be used for scholarships.
 If a doctoral student participates, project funds may not be paid out as salary during teaching or other departmental duties.

 The minimum amount you may apply for is 400 000 SEK per year, including indirect costs.
 The maximum amount you may apply for is 800 000 SEK per year.

-You may apply for a grant for a minimum of 1 year and maximum of 3 years, starting in January 2023.
-The first payment will be made during January 2023 at the earliest.
+You may apply for a grant for a minimum of 1 year and a maximum of 3 years, starting in January 2024.
+The first payment will be made in January 2024 at the earliest.